 Your guide will accompany you on this two hour cycle ride along famous Copacabana, Ipanema and Leblon beaches, stopping en route to drink a cooling coconut water.
 The beaches are an excellent place to watch cariocas jogging, strutting and walking their poodles in the sunshine.
 You set the pace and if there is time you will also be able to circle the Lagoa (the affluent area around the Rodrigo de Freitas Lagoon) before returning to your hotel.

 To find out more about this cycling tour in Rio call our specialists on 1-855-838-8610.

 Exploring the real Ecuador by river and rail

 Explore the UNESCO World Heritage city of Quito, with its cobbled streets and colonial architecture, followed by a cruise on the Amazon in search of wildlife onboard the elegant M/V Anakonda.
 There's even the option of 'glamping' for one night in a luxury tent in the rainforest instead of sleeping on board the boat.
 Finish your journey on the iconic Tren Crucero from Andes to coast, stopping to admire a variety of sights along the way such as the Cotopaxi Volcano and famous Devil's Nose.

 To find out more about Ecuador by river and rail phone our specialists on 1-855-838-8635.

 Experiencing living history in the carriages of Rovos Rail in South Africa

-The luxury train Rovos Rail offers numerous journeys to explore South Africa and its neighbouring countries.
-A typical journey covers two days and a night on the luxury train, travelling between Cape Town and Pretoria, travelling through the Karoo desert, to Pretoria.
+The luxury train Rovos Rail offers numerous journeys to explore South Africa and its neighboring countries.
+A typical journey covers two days and a night on the luxury train, traveling between Cape Town and Pretoria, traveling through the Karoo desert, to Pretoria.
 Stop off at the diamond mine at Kimberley and visit the historic village Matjiesfontein.